You need to register your baby to get a birth certificate. You can then use this to claim Child Benefit and any other family-related benefits.

 How to register a birth in the borough of Rochdale

-- Ring us to make an appointment at Rochdale Register Office during the opening hour listed on this page, or at Langley Children's Centre and Heywood library on alternate Tuesday mornings.
+- Ring us to make an appointment at Rochdale Register Office during the opening hours listed on this page.

 - Take all the information you need to the appointment and one form of identification.

-- At the appointment you'll be given a copy of register page.
+- At the appointment you'll be given a copy of the register page.
 Please check it's correct.
-If you find a mistake after it's signed you'll need to apply for a correction and pay a fee.
+If you find a mistake after it's signed, you'll need to apply for a correction and pay a fee.